 Haumea’s Moons names Hi’iaka and Namaka came from the daughters of the Hawaiian Goddess of childbirth and fertility, Haumea.

 Two teams of scientists claim the discovery of Haumea.
-Mike Brown and his team discovered Haumea on images’s they had taken in 2004 and around the same time Jose Luis Ortiz Moreno and his team claimed to have found images on Haumea also.
+Mike Brown and his team discovered Haumea on images’s they had taken in 2004, and around the same time Jose Luis Ortiz Moreno and his team claimed to have found images of Haumea also.

 The planets Moons are though to be the result of a collision from a large object with Haumea billions of years ago.